CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: add TITLE c/[CONTENT] start/[DATE] [TIME] end/[DATE] [TIME] #[tags]

-However, do take note of the following:

-TITLE is the name of a task.
+* TITLE is the name of a task.
 Only TITLE is compulsory when you want to add a task, other parts are optional<br>
-CONTENT is the description of a task <br>
+* CONTENT is the description of a task <br>
-DATE can be in any of following formats
+* DATE can be in any of following formats

       dd/MM/yyyy (e.g 15/3/2017)
       dd/MM/yy (e.g 15/3/17)